lindsaygrizzard/ArtUP/README.md

 pip install -r requirements.txt
 ```

-* Back in your virtual environment, run the following to set up the tables in your Postgres database:
+* Back in your virtual environment, run the following to set up the tables in your sqlite database:
 ```
 python -i model.py
 db.create_all()